frc461/website-2013/README.md

 This means no actual content will be added, as we're creating this as a framework.
 When _on_ the server, scripts will be used to add content automatically from the old website, but the layout and such will remain.

+Eventually, this will be up at [our site](http://boilerinvasion.org).

 Installation
 ------------